The Mulier Institute

 The institute aspires to enhance the quality of sport research and sport policy in the Netherlands.
 It therefore advocates the appointment of sports professors, and organises conferences and symposiums, such as the annual Sport Research Day (DSO).
 The Mulier Institute is a prominent member of many national and international research communities, including Measure, EASS and ISSA.

-The Mulier Institute has an annual budget of 3 million euros.
+The Mulier Institute has an annual budget of 4 million euros.
 Half of this budget is funded by an institutional grant from the Dutch Ministry of Health, Welfare and Sport.
-The other financial means stem from contract research for third parties (municipalities, ministries, sport unions and umbrella organisation) as well as subsidies for scientific research.
+The other financial means stem from contract research for third parties (municipalities, ministries, sport unions and umbrella organisations) as well as subsidies for scientific research.

 The institute is named after W.J.H.
 (Pim) Mulier (1865-1954), the pioneer and patriarch of (organised) sports in the Netherlands.
 Pim Mulier stood at the basis of the Dutch Football Association and Athletics Union, was involved in the founding of the ISU International Skating Union and helped internationally renowned sport events, such as the Four Day Marches Nijmegen and the Eleven Cities Skating Tours, take their form and shape.